The Transfer Pricing Law Review: Cyprus

 As a result, the process is relatively less cumbersome from the perspective both of the taxpayer (with regard to preparing and furnishing adequate evidentiary documentation underpinning a set controlled price) and of the tax authorities (with regard to using their limited resources to rigorously examine a particular controlled price), especially where transactions occur primarily within the context of small or medium-sized businesses.

-The anticipated issuance of Cyprus regulations stipulating the nature of transfer pricing documentation and methodology to be followed will mark a shift in the tax authorities' current approach, as these will require per se specific documentation to be in place and a certain methodology to be applied with regard to controlled transactions.
+The anticipated issuance of Cyprus regulations stipulating the nature of transfer pricing documentation and methodology to be followed will mark a shift in the tax authorities' current approach, as these will require per se specific documentation to be in place and a certain methodology to be applied with regards to controlled transactions.

 1 Kyriacos Scordis is the managing partner and Costas Michail is a director at Scordis, Papapetrou & Co LLC.